partiallyordered/mojaloop-kustomize/README.md

 An incomplete proof-of-concept of Mojaloop deployed using Kustomize.

+The intended audience of this document is current Mojaloop Helm users and developers in particular, and Helm users in general.

 This proof-of-concept is presented in opposition to Helm.
 Therefore it will, with extreme prejudice, present downsides of Helm in contrast with Kustomize.